 “He can also take care of any mail you might need to send.”
 Lareen stared at her knowingly.
-Talia truly didn’t know what to make of her.
+Talia honestly didn’t know what to make of her.

 As they ate, Lareen added little pieces of information to the meal.
 The building and the school it housed had stood for over eight hundred years.
 Over time, the rooms were given the names of knights who’d studied there and gone on to gain great fame.
-Lareen told her she herself was only one of a long line of administrators, and had cared for the school for the last five years.
-The school was one of six teaching the general, rudimentary skills.
+Lareen told her she was only one of a long line of administrators at Dragon’s Peak and had cared for the school for the last five years.
+The school was one of six teaching general, rudimentary skills.
 Specific schools for particular lines of work were seeded throughout the world.

 Talia sat back and seriously considered if she should ask anything.
-One of her many questions from earlier came up to the fore.
+Yet one of her many questions from earlier came up to the fore.
 “What is the lottery?”

 “Ah.”
 Lareen appeared intrigued by her choice of question.
 “It’s a process we use to assign a knight to a dragon.
 Every year we have more people than there are dragons available.
-With the lottery, those who want to participate choose the color dragon best suited to their personality and then numbers are drawn to see who actually will be paired with one.”
+With the lottery, those who want to participate choose the color dragon best suited to their personality then numbers are drawn to see who actually will be paired.”

 “Is it how Kel got Clarence?”
 She inhaled quickly, not sure if she’d stepped out of line in asking this.
 She saw Lareen’s brow rise.